Ghostzero00018/car_battery_project_github_repo/README.md

 ## IMT Nord Europe — DNM–DMI 2025–2026

 A compact **thermal control project** combining simulation, control design, and embedded implementation.
-The goal: heat and dry a coated metal plate in a small **8 L hotbox** while keeping air ≤ 70 °C for safety.
+The goal: heat and dry a coated metal plate in a small **8 L hotbox** while keeping air ≤ 70 °C (but higher than 60 °C)for safety.

 ---